Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 2. Export settings must be correct.
 The PDF must be exported with tagging enabled.
 In Adobe InDesign, this means using the correct export preset and enabling accessibility options before the file leaves the design environment.

-→ Publish PDFs on a website accessible to EU users
+• Publish PDFs on a website accessible to EU users

-→ Distribute product manuals, financial reports, or catalogues digitally
+• Distribute product manuals, financial reports, or catalogues digitally

-→ Work with translation agencies to produce multilingual document packages
+• Work with translation agencies to produce multilingual document packages

-→ Need to comply with WCAG 2.1 AA, PDF/UA, or the EU Accessibility Act
+• Need to comply with WCAG 2.1 AA, PDF/UA, or the EU Accessibility Act

-→ Receive translated InDesign or IDML files that need to be exported and prepared for distribution
+• Receive translated InDesign or IDML files that need to be exported and prepared for distribution

-For translation agencies specifically: if your clients are asking for accessible PDFs as part of the final deliverable, this is a service that must be built into the project workflow — not added as an afterthought.
+If your clients are asking for accessible PDFs as part of the final deliverable, this is a service that must be built into the project workflow — not added as an afterthought.

-A Note on Accessible PDFs from the Start
+Accessible PDFs from the start

 The most cost-effective approach to PDF accessibility is to build it into the document design process.
 When InDesign files are structured correctly from the beginning — using paragraph styles, proper heading hierarchies, and correctly prepared image frames — the exported PDF requires far less remediation.